fbahmed95/todoApp/README.md

 createdb todostestdb
 ```

-There is a configuredb.sh file that needs write permissions given to it before it can be run:
+There is a configuredb.sh file and a configuretestdb.sh file that need write permissions given to it before it can be run:

 ```
 chmod +x ./app/bin/configuredb.sh
+chmod +x ./app/tests/test_server/configuretestdb.sh
 ```

 ### Installing